MLeidel/GptGUI/README.md

 # GptGUI

-Python GUI for windows to access OpenAI Gpt Engine.
+Python GUI for Linux or Windows to access OpenAI Gpt Engine.

 Before using this application Python 3.x must be installed.